HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_user_guide/Content/iOS_Automatic_Output_Generation.md

 In addition to creating iPhone and iPad applications directly from source code, you can use Volt MX Iris to build an iPhone or iPad application and deploy it to a Mac automatically.
 You need a dedicated Mac to enable creation of iPhone and iPad application binaries.

-> **_Important:_** Currently, Volt MX Iris supports Xcode 9.0 and later.
+> **_Important:_** Currently, Volt MX Iris supports XCode 12.5 and XCode 13.

 Prerequisites
 -------------

 Before you begin, ensure that the following conditions are met:

-*   Xcode and command line tools are installed on the Mac.
+*   XCode and command line tools are installed on the Mac.
-*   Xcode path is set to `/Applications/Xcode.app/Contents/Developer/`.
+*   XCode path is set to `/Applications/Xcode.app/Contents/Developer/`.

-    To check the Xcode path or modify the path:
+    To check the XCode path or modify the path:

     1. Open the **Terminal**.